mccanne/sharkfest/README.md

 But _I had to change the data_ to shoehorn it into Parquet's assumption.

 ZST is different...
-* separation of schema-silo fromm data...
+* separation of schema-silo from data...
 * heterogeneous sequence of records _of any type_
-* columns self-organized based on record types
+* columns self-organized around record types

 (picture of columns)